wireapp/wire-server/docs/src/understand/api-client-perspective/authentication.rst

 In case of throttling no cookie gets issued.
-The error response (`HTTP status code 429 <https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429>`_) has an ``Retry-After`` header which specifies the time to wait before accepting the next request in Seconds.
+The error response (`HTTP status code 429 <https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429>`_) has a ``Retry-After`` header which specifies the time to wait before accepting the next request in Seconds.

 Being throttled is a clear indicator of incorrect API usage.
 There is no need to